kryan225/Research---Cerebral-Palsy-Detection/README.md

+# NOTE Work has changed to new Repository: https://github.com/djp3/Research---Cerebral-Palsy-Detection.git

 # Research---Cerebral-Palsy-Detection
 Using OpenCV, AWS ML, and AWS Sagemaker we attempt to predict signs of cerebral palsy in premature babies